AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >For his journey to succeed, he had to talk to them and convince them to help him.*

-For this solution we will make use of the **@ContentChildren** decorator of **Angular2** to access our error messages and switch them on and off.
+For this solution we will make use of the **@ContentChildren** decorator of **Angular 2** to access our error messages and switch them on and off.

 In order to do this we need to first create a container component for our errors.
 We will then give it the functionality to add or remove itself to or from the **DOM**. *HEY*, we are trying to recreate **ng-messages** here, after all!